Aleksandar15/Cars-Club-frontend/README.md

       cron job goes down (it's Open Source after all bugs can happen for them). -> since that doesn't cause any app specific issues since it ONLY runs on status code 500 (server down ONLY;
       unless I have deployed some bugs:)).
+3. I thought UI/UX would be much better if I had "Posted by" username in the `Marketplace` component, but my logic was not implemented in the JWT token: and instead I had modified on the backend both `loginController` and `verifyRefreshTokenController` to incldue `user_name` in the response & for the `verifyRefreshTokenController` I must query to my Database instead of including private info like `user_email`/`user_name` in the JWT Token.
+Then on the Frontend also use Redux Toolkit when `useVerifyRefreshToken` is successful & has received that `user_name`, `user_role`, `user_email`, `user_id` -> For Posts UPDATE & DELETE Buttons to be rendered conditionally based on `post.user_id === user_id`.